Understanding Credit Card Processing

 aACE will automatically generate an invoice, post a receipt, and capture the funds when:

-• The 'Auto-generate invoices on shipment' flag is marked
+• The preference Auto-generate invoices on shipment is enabled.

-• The 'Leave auto-generated invoices pending' flag is not marked
+• The preference Leave auto-generated invoices pending is disabled.

-• There is a balance due
+• There is a balance due.

-• The shipment is set to Shipped status
+• The shipment status is Shipped.

 Drop Shipped Items